byronlong99/byronlong99.github.io/_posts/2021-04-16-Aplicación de Consola y Método Principal.markdown

 ref: console
 ---

-Este blog se intenta dar una explicacion muy clara de los conceptos de programacion desde la comienza en .NET.
-Sin embargo, omitiré la organizacion del editor de código y creacion del proyecto.
+Este blog se intenta dar una explicacion muy clara de los conceptos de programación desde la comienza en .NET.
+Sin embargo, omitiré la organización del editor de código y creación del proyecto.
+Ya que esto es el .NET CORE usaremos C# como el languaje de ejemplo, pero la mayoría (si no todos) de los conceptos son aplicables a todos los languajes.

-This blog is intended to give a straightforward, explanation of programming concepts starting from the beginning in .NET.
-However, I will omit the setup of the IDE and creation of the project.
-Since this is **the .NET Core** we will use C# as the example language, but most (if not all) of the concepts are applicable to all languages.
+Para tener un programa, Primer debemos tener un **punto inicial**.
+El **método principal** nos provee.

 To have a program, we must first have a **starting point**.
 The main method provides us with our starting point.
-When we execute the program, it will begin on line 9 in the below code block.
+When we execute the program, it will begin on line **9** in the below code block.
 The resulting output of the console would be **“Hello World”** and the program would terminate since there are no more lines of code to execute.

 {% highlight csharp linenos %}
 using System;